 4. If you want to view the report on yourself, you will need to purchase it.
 I think it is unnecessary because it is more valuable to immediately remove your information so that requests by others will yield no results.

 5. Go back to the Opt Out section to remove your data.
 Scroll down to the “Quicklinks” at the bottom of the page (Image A) and click on “Remove My Information.”
 This will take you back to the Opt Out page where you can begin the information removal process.
 Option 2) Expedited Optout (Image B) is the option I suggest although it is also possible to opt out via regular mail.

 6. Enter your information and then hit “Submit.”
 You will immediately receive an email at the address you listed.

 7. Open the email and confirm your email address to initiate the opt-out process which takes 2-7 business days to complete.

 8. Wait a few days and then repeat the steps above to make sure your information was successfully removed.

 Please remember that removing your information from the Internet in this manner only removes it from a search engine.
 It does not remove it from other publicly available records, but it’s a great start.

 If you haven’t already done so, I highly recommend removing your information from Spokeo, another popular search engine.
 Click the link that follows for Spokeo removal directions : Remove Personal Information from the Internet.
 Also, either check back on this site regularly or consider subscribing to what-is-privacy.com so you will receive notification of upcoming posts which will take you directly to opt out pages of other important and popular search engines.

 Wishing you much success in your quest for privacy.
 Feel free to share your experiences, frustrations and opinions in a comment following this article.
-Questions asked within comments will be answered as soon as possible.
+Questions asked within comments (and privately too) will be answered as soon as possible.